Forgot to Report 1099 Income: Will the IRS Catch It?

 Taxpayers who forget to report 1099 income are often ill-prepared for an adjusted tax balance.
 If you cannot afford to pay taxes on unreported 1099 income, you can consider one of the available tax debt resolution options.

-- Installment agreement: This option allows you to pay your tax balance over time.
+- Installment Agreement: This option allows you to pay your balance over time.
 There are both long-term and short-term arrangements you can apply for.

 - Offer in Compromise (OIC): This program allows you to pay less than you owe the IRS, but only if your limited assets and income prevent you from paying in full.